-- · Your name and address

-- Your email address

-- Your phone or fax number

-- The publication title and order number: z/OS ICSF Administrator's Guide SC14-7506-06

-- The topic and page number or URL of the specific information to which your comment relates

-- The text of your comment.
+- Your name, company/university/institution name, and email address - The following deliverable title and order number: z/OS ICSF Administrator's Guide, SC14-7506-09 - The section title of the specific information to which your comment relates - The text of your comment.

-When you send comments to IBM®, you grant IBM a nonexclusive right to use or distribute the comments in any way appropriate without incurring any obligation to you.
+When you send comments to IBM, you grant IBM a nonexclusive authority to use or distribute the comments in any way appropriate without incurring any obligation to you.